Explanation of the EPF experiment in terms of gravity gradients

 To formulate the effect of gravity gradients on $\Delta\eta$ we used multipoles \cite{durso_translation_1997}.
 Multipoles proved to be useful to describe gravitational interaction between the masses of the torsion balance and the masses outside that produce the ambient gravity field \cite{su_new_1994}.
 The ambient field is characterized by $Q_{lm}$ multipole fields; with this characterization the gravitational torque on the balance is

-Here $W$ is gravitational potential energy, $G$ is universal constant of gravitation, $q_{lm}$ are multipole moments of the balance calculated in a body-fixed frame and $\phi$ is azimuth of the balance's arm.
+Here $W$ is gravitational potential energy, $G$ is universal constant of gravitation, $q_{lm}$ are multipole moments of the balance calculated in a body-fixed frame, $\phi$ is azimuth of the balance's arm and star denotes complex conjugation.
 Azimuth is measured from the $x$-axis, positive towards the $y$-axis.
 The axes of our system are as follows: the $x$ axis points to North, $y$ to East and $z$ to Down.
 No torque is produced by the $Q_{11}$ multipole field, because the arm is hanging freely on the torsion fiber; hence the sum starts from $l = 2$.

 When the \EO\ parameter variation is not zero, the equivalence principle is violated.
 The \EO\ parameter variation is defined for Method 2 by Eq.~(\ref{eq:Method2}),

 where $v$ and $w$ denote deflection differences of the balance arm in E-W and N-S directions, and by Eq.~(\ref{eq:Method3})